Social housing fast track – application guidance

 Connecting Scotland is a Scottish Government programme set up to tackle digital exclusion during the coronavirus crisis.
 It is delivered with the support of local councils, SCVO and a wide range of organisations from across Scotland and the UK.

 Previous application rounds have targeted those at high clinical risk from coronavirus, families with children, young care leavers, older people and disabled people, and unemployed people.

-We are now inviting new ‘fast track’ applications from social housing providers working with people at risk of social isolation and loneliness.
+We are now inviting new ‘fast track’ applications from social housing providers working with low income and digitally excluded people.

 Social housing providers can apply for support for up to 100 people per local authority area they are currently working with.
 This support can include:

 - Internet connectivity – a mobile WiFi hotspot with 24 months unlimited data

 - Training and support – for staff and volunteers to become ‘digital champions’ to support people to use the internet confidently and safely

 Social housing fast track applications are intended for providers who can identify specific people they are currently working with that meet the eligibility criteria and have capacity to deliver devices to them quickly this autumn/winter.

 A separate general fast track application process with a smaller device limit that’s open to all public and voluntary sector organisations.